Taken by Jack Lord

 Of course, Marie had her own, distinctive tastes.
 In the 1960s, she followed the trend of wearing a cloche.
 The feathery hats passed out of vogue and out of Marie's wardrobe.
 By the 1970s, she had moved toward large, wide-brimmed hats.
 Of course, she would in the hot Hawaiian sunshine.

 From the late-1960s and throughout the 1970s, Marie made the high mandarin collar her trademark and applied it to long, slim-fitting dresses.
 Marie designed and made many dresses of very similar design.
 All were based on the Japanese Cheongsam dress.
 Unlike the dresses of origin, which were either sleeveless or had cap sleeves, were fitted at the waist, and were street length, Marie's designs incorporated either fitted lines or a-line dresses with long sleeves.
 They reached to the floor.
 She adapted them for either formal or casual wear, depending on the color and quality of the fabric.
 She invariably wore hats with her dresses.
 It is interesting to note that Jack's tie was often color coordinated with Marie's dress.

 By the 1980s, Marie was opting for slacks with turtleneck pullovers and jackets.
 Always, her hats matched the jacket.
-You can see her in one of her latter-day ensembles in Emme Tommimbang's Emme's Island Moments / "Memories of Hawaii Five-0" at the end of the Season 1 DVDs (available on You Tube, starting at 4:40.
+You can see her in one of her latter-day ensembles in Emme Tommimbang's Emme's Island Moments / "Memories of Hawaii Five-0" at the end of the Season 1 DVDs.
 There, she is wearing black pullover, slacks, and shoes with a warm pink jacket and a matching wide-brimmed hat.

 Marie's Culinary Talents